An automation, also known as an automated journey, is a chain of events triggered by a specific action.

 Next step: Add an event

 An automation is a set of events connected to a flow.
-An event can be an activity, a time delay, a conditional split, a randomized split, or a trigger—more on this below.
+It can be an activity, a time delay, a conditional split, a randomized split, or a trigger—more on this below.

-- To add an event, click on the plus sign and select which type of event you want to add.
+- To add an activity or split, click on the plus sign and select which type you want to add.

-- To edit an event, hover over it and click the pencil.
-This will open an event-specific editing panel.
+- To edit an activity or split, hover over it and click the pencil icon.
+This will open an editing panel.
 When you are done, click OK.

-- To move an event, drag and drop it where you want it to be.
+- To move an activity or split, drag and drop it where you want it to be.

-- To delete an event, hover over it and click on the trash icon.
+- To delete an activity or split, hover over it and click on the trash icon.

 A time delay is a way to pause before the next event in your automation occurs.
 The delay can be as short or as long as you would like, and you can configure the delay down to specific times on specific weekdays.
 Read more about time delays here.

 An activity is an action that is to be performed at the appointed time in your automation.
 It can be an email or SMS send-out, label allocation or removal, a mobile swipe send-out, multichannel offer assignment, or an external service lookup.
 Read more about activities here.

 A conditional split is used to create different branches in your flow based on the criteria you select.
 The criteria are often based on:

 - How contacts have responded to your previous activities (opened an email, redeemed a promotion, purchased a specific product etc.)